 Audience: We anticipate that you are a programmer in possession of a developer api key.
-If you want to buy a plan with access to the API, please visit the plans page and consider the platinum plan, or contact our sales team for more details.
+If you want to buy a plan with access to the API, please visit the plans page, or contact our sales team for more details.

 This page is designed for the standard API authorisation available on platinum plans and upwards.
 If you wish to write an open apps application, we suggest you start with this guide, and then progress to the Open Apps specific documentation.

 For in depth technical detail about the API, please visit the API reference page.

 The majestic API is available on two endpoints – a developer api with a tiny, older version of our index which is useful for familiarisation, and an enterprise api which uses the resources on your subscription to query our live data sets.

 Our website at Majestic.com accesses our Fresh and Historic index in a very similar manner to the public API, and familiarisation with the website can assist development, and also help support personnel when dealing with any query you may have.

 Our API is based on HTTP.
 An HTTP GET or POST request is sent from your application to one of the two endpoints discussed above.
 This endpoint returns a response synchronously.
 For some commands, you may be required to make further http requests to download the data requested.

 Following your HTTP GET or POST request, our server will return a response in a compact form of XML, or in JSON.
 Our JSON format is more humanly readable, but comes at the cost of bandwidth.
 We therefore advise users to maximise performance by using XML.
 Example connector code is available via our GitHub repository.